 Using the Amiga Bridgeboard

 I owned both the A2088 and A2286 versions of the Bridgeboard.
 My 2088 was extremely fiddly.
-I don’t know if they were all like that, but mine certainly wasn’t all that reliable, even by the standards of the late 80s and early 90s when everything tended to be flakier than we expect now.
+Maybe they weren’t all like that, but mine certainly wasn’t all that reliable, even by the standards of the late 80s and early 90s when everything tended to be flakier than we expect now.
+I had to take it out and reseat all the chips in it more than once.
 I picked up a 2286 on closeout in 1992 or 1993, and it was a lot less fussy.

 Getting a Bridgeboard to work was difficult for someone used to the Amiga, which essentially had plug and play-like functionality from the get go.
 If you had to set jumpers or flip switches at all, most cards only had one option you had to set.
 They could figure out pretty much everything else.
 That kind of ruined the PC experience.